jon-heard/obsidian-inline-scripts-library/mythicv2.sfile.md

 return "Disposition:\n" + result[0] + getDetails() + "\n\n";
 ```
 __
-disposition {descriptorCount} {base} - Displays the NPC disposition determined by the {base} disposition, modified by {descriptorCount}.
-See "disposition {descriptor count}" for an explanation of {descriptor count}.
+disposition {descriptorCount: required, -3 to 3} {base: required, 2 to 20} - Displays the NPC disposition determined by the {base} disposition, modified by {descriptorCount}.  {descriptor count} represents the total of the NPC's activated descriptors.
+    - Example: 2 positively activated descriptors and 1 negatively activated descriptor would make a {descriptor count} of __1+1+(-1) = 1__.

 __